2015 Australian Grand Prix: Race

-At the start, Hamilton assumed the lead while a three-car wide tussle at turn one, involving Kimi Räikkönen, Felipe Nasr and Pastor Maldonado, resulted in Maldonado crashing out at turn two and race officials deploying the safety car.
-The next lap, Romain Grosjean's car failed thus taking both Lotus cars out of the race.
-Normal racing resumed on lap four, with Carlos Sainz Jr. falling back from fifth to his starting position in seventh place after being passed by Nasr and Daniel Ricciardo.
+When the red lights went out to signify the start of the race, Hamilton assumed the lead while a three-car wide tussle at turn one, involving Kimi Räikkönen, Felipe Nasr and Pastor Maldonado, resulted in Maldonado crashing out at turn two and race officials deploying the safety car.
+On the next lap, Romain Grosjean's engine lost power thus taking both Lotus cars out of the race.
+The safety car was withdrawn on lap four, with Carlos Sainz Jr. falling back from fifth to his starting position in seventh place after being passed by Nasr and Daniel Ricciardo.
 Nasr also lost track position after being ordered by his team to relinquish a position for overtaking while still under safety car conditions.

-Hamilton maintained in the lead until lap 25, when he made a pit stop for tyres.
-He resumed the lead from Rosberg after he too had to pit for new tyres.
-During this series of pitstops, Sebastian Vettel gained a position by passing Felipe Massa for third place.
-On lap 34, Max Verstappen retired while in a points-scoring position after his Toro Rosso was engulfed by smoke.
-On lap 42, Räikkönen also retired at turn four after a botched pitstop caused his left rear tyre to come loose.
-This put Jenson Button briefly into the tenth and final points position but for Sergio Pérez quickly passing the McLaren-Honda driver after a race long battle that begun at the start, for last position.
+Hamilton maintained the race lead while saving fuel before increasing his pace until the end of lap 25, when he made a pit stop for a new set of the medium compound tyres.
+He resumed the lead from Rosberg after he too had to make a pit stop for new medium compound tyres.
+During this series of pit stops, Sebastian Vettel gained a position by passing Felipe Massa for third place.
+On lap 34, Max Verstappen retired from the race while running in sixth place after the rear of his Toro Rosso car was engulfed by smoke due to an engine failure.
+On lap 41, Räikkönen also retired at turn four after the mechanic was unable to fully tighten a cross-threaded left-rear wheel peg that had been embedded in a stub axle during a pit stop, causing his left rear tyre to come loose.
+This put Jenson Button briefly into the tenth and final points position but for Sergio Pérez quickly passing the McLaren-Honda driver after a 42-lap battle that begun at the start, for last position.

 From there, the order remained relatively constant with Hamilton going on to take his 34th Grand Prix win.
-He was followed by Rosberg, Vettel, Massa and Nasr.
-Completing the point-scorers were Ricciardo, Nico Hülkenberg, Ericsson, Sainz and Pérez.
+He was followed by Rosberg, who was 1.3 seconds behind in second.
+Vettel was third, Massa took fourth and Nasr came in fifth.
+Completing the point-scorers were Ricciardo, Nico Hülkenberg, Ericsson, Sainz and Pérez in positions six through ten.
 In all, only eleven cars finished the race with Button's McLaren being the only car to finish outside the points and everyone from sixth position down lapped.

 Ericsson, Nasr and Sainz all scored their first Formula One points, with Nasr and Sainz doing so on debut.
 In addition, Nasr achieved the highest placing for a Brazilian driver making their Grand Prix début.